 - IP address

 - issue id

-- user key and user id
+- user key

 - URL that the application was run on (includes Jira URL, JQL query, project key, and issue key)

 - user authorization token

 - browser name and version

 - Application logs - internal application messages that don't contain any personal data.

 We analyse application logs only to monitor application health and to do post-incident analysis